peterdsharpe/AeroSandbox/README.md

 ![AeroSandbox Illustration](AeroSandbox.png)

 ## Purpose
-The primary purpose of this repository is so that I can teach myself methods for aerodynamic analysis and explore them within a unified code base.
+The primary purpose of this repository is so that I can teach myself current methods for aerodynamic analysis, develop new methods, and explore these principles within a unified code base.
 As such, the current focus of this library is not at all on documentation.
-It's also very possible that this
+That may change at some point in the future.
+It's also very possible that this repository will never reach a release-ready state and will remain no more than a sandbox.

 ## Future Goals
 In descending order of priority/feasibility: